 The pet peeve that drives regular bus users mad

-K and B are direct about this: the single biggest frustration is parents who bring a pushchair onto the bus — single or double — only to take their child out and sit down, leaving the pushchair unfolded and occupying the entire pram space.
+The single biggest frustration: parents who bring a pushchair onto the bus only to take their child out and sit down, leaving the pushchair unfolded and occupying the entire pram space.
+If you sit down with your child, fold your pushchair.
+It takes thirty seconds and means the space remains available for someone who actually needs it.

 Double pushchairs and buses — the honest verdict